 Y’know, it always depends on the circumstances.
 And by circumstances, I mean it depends on what is on sale!
 The day that I bought my bird, I got a small 5 lb. bird for a little over five bucks.
 And that is a free range, no antibiotics kinda chicken. (it was one of Aldi’s Never Any chickens, #notsponsored.)

 So that is two drumsticks, thighs, breasts, tenders, and wings; and you have all of the bitties on the bone for chicken salad and/or stock making.
 All this could be yours for $5.30, or thereabouts.
 It really depends on where you get your chicken.
 Still, I’ll say that is a lot cheaper than eating out.

 With that being said, check the price for cuts too.
-Sometimes cuts per pound is cheaper than buying a whole bird.
+Sometimes cuts per pound are cheaper than buying a whole bird.

 So let’s get this flavor party going, shall we?

-I am going to have step by step directions in the post, and a recipe card to follow.
+I am going to have step by step directions in the post on how to roast a whole chicken, and a recipe card to follow.
 If you used the step by step, let me know if it was helpful in your chicken prep!

 Let’s make our butter!